AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

    *Set scope for Catalogs, Reports, and Tags*

 6. **Feature privileges- Learning Objects:**  Use this option to provide access to LOs related features.
-Admins can provide detailed permissions for all learning objects, including courses, learning paths, certifications, and job aids.
+Administrators can provide detailed permissions for all learning objects, including courses, learning paths, certifications, and job aids.
 They can assign users permissions like create, edit, delete, or read-only access.

    * Certifications
    * Courses